mlochbaum/BQN/doc/primitive.md

 <!--GEN combinator.bqn-->

-*Combinators* only control the application of functions.
-Because a non-function operand applies as a constant function, some combinators have extra meanings when passed a constant.
-For example, `0˜` is identical to `0˙`—a constant function that always returns 0—and `0⊸<` is the function that tests whether its right argument is greater than 0.
+*Combinators* only control the application of functions, which are passed as operands.
+A data value such as a number or array can also be an operand and, as always, applies as a constant function.

 Glyph | Name(s)                 | Definition                     | Description
 ------|-------------------------|--------------------------------|---------------------------------------